 In April 1998, the third party filed a lawsuit against the Company related to this agreement.
 This lawsuit was settled in September 1998.
 In exchange for the release of all future obligations under the royalty agreement, the Company agreed to pay \$150,000 and issue 35,000 shares of common stock valued at \$60,156.
 The shares were issued upon the close of the agreement.
 The \$150,000 is due in installments through June 2000.
 As of December 31, 1999, the Company had paid \$118,000 in installments with the remaining \$32,000 being included in accrued liabilities.
-The remaining balance due was paid in full during the six months ended June 30, 2000.
+The remaining balance due was paid in full during the nine months ended September 30, 2000.

 EMPLOYMENT AGREEMENT - The Company has an employment contract with its President/CEO that terminates on December 31, 2000.
 The contract provides for an automatic one-year renewal unless terminated by either the Company or the employee.
 Under the terms of the employment contract, he shall serve as president and chief executive officer of the Company for a salary of \$200,000 per annum.
 In addition, pursuant to the contract, he shall have the right to receive on the first business day of each January during the term of his contract options to acquire 100,000 shares of Common Stock at the lower of market value per share as of such date or the average per share bid price for the first six months beginning from the date of grant of this option.
 Also, pursuant to the employment contract, in the event there is a change in control of the Company, the employee shall be paid, in one payment, the sum of six times the annual base salary for the year preceding the announcement of the change in control.
+Finally, pursuant to the employees base salary for the year preceding the termination.